artOfThePigeon/Tech-Academy-Live-Project/README.md

 </div>

  ```
-As you can see, the div 'forum-container' has within it the div 'main.'
-The {block content} is within that.
-The CSS defines the grid layout of forum-container with 'main' being where you would expect it, the main section.
+The div 'forum-container' has within it the div 'main.'
+The {% block content %} tag is within that.
+This is where every page will start to render content.
+The CSS defines the grid layout of 'forum-container' with 'main' being where you would expect it, the center of the page.
 ```
 .forum-container {
     display: grid;